apigee/IgniteEngine-iOS/README.md

 7. From your project directory, run `pod install`

-8. Once the ApigeeIgnite pod and all dependencies have installed, open [MyProject].xcworkspace.
+8. Once the ApigeeIgnite pod and all dependencies have been installed, open [MyProject].xcworkspace.

 9. Find main.m